This tutorial is part of our WordPress Management tutorial series.

 Congratulations!
 Now you know how to export and import content in WordPress.

-Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site is not affiliated with nor sponsored by Automattic, Inc. or the WordPress Open Source project.
-This site and the services and products offered on this site are not affiliated, associated, sponsored, or endorsed by WordPress, nor have they been tested, certified, or reviewed by WordPress.
-The owner, contributors and/or advertisers may derive financial benefit from sales of items reviewed, linked to, or advertised on this site.
+Disclaimer: WordPress and its related trademarks are registered trademarks of Automattic, Inc. This site and the services and products offered on this site are not associated, affiliated, sponsored, or endorsed by WordPress, nor have they been certified, reviewed, or tested by WordPress.
+The owner, contributors and/or advertisers may derive financial benefit from sales of items reviewed, advertised, or linked from this site.

-Did you enjoy this article?
-Feel free to share this tutorial with other WordPress users using the social buttons below.
+Did you enjoy this post?
+If so, please share this post with anyone who can benefit from learning about WordPress using the share buttons below.